nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_DATA_DESIGN.md

 >
 > Karen grimaces slightly, but quickly recovers, and says, "Yes, I'm sure you do.
 What I'm looking for is a way to meet people like me who play card games and board games, like me."
 >
-> You catch on to her subtle, repetitive use of "like me".
->
 > "My cat, Sheen," she continues, "likes to play games with me, but nothing quite as complex as Settlers of Catan or Bridge."
 Her face brightens a bit as she talks about how she tries to get her cats to play games with her.
 >
 > "One time, I even put catnip on some checkers and tried to see if Checkers - that's one of my cats, Checkers - could move the piece to play with me.
 It didn't really work."
 She laughs lightly, obviously playing the scenario out in her mind.